joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/big-o/README.md

 If it isn't how you approached it, try to code your approach

+## Lab:

+### Part 1

+- What is the time complexity for the previous problems we've solved in class?
+- Print primes?
+- Find the median?
+- Disemvowel trolls?
+- Your own Index Of function
+- Count words?

-## Lab: Accumulate Points on Codewars
+### Part 2 Accumulate Points on Codewars

 Take some time to go back and solve any problems you got stuck on